Request a call

 A progressive web app (PWA) is a website that looks and behaves like a mobile app.
 PWAs are made to make use of the built-in capabilities of mobile devices without requiring the user to go to an app store, buy something, and download the program locally.
 An alternative is a PWA, which can be quickly found with a search engine query and viewed using a browser, but their level of functionality is much lower.

-The term “single page application” (SPA) refers to a website or web application that dynamically replaces the currently loaded web page with fresh data from the web server without requiring the web browser to load the new pages in their entirety.
-Gmail, Google Maps, Airbnb, Netflix, Pinterest, Paypal, and many other services are examples of one-page applications that are widely used.
+The term “single-page application” (SPA) refers to a website or web application that dynamically replaces the currently loaded web page with fresh data from the local web server without requiring the web browser to load the new pages in their entirety.
+Gmail, Google Maps, Airbnb, Netflix, Pinterest, Paypal, and many other services are examples of single-page applications that are widely used.

 Multi-page applications are typical web applications that, whenever a user interacts with the app, reload the entire page and display a new one.